SGS, EDGECAM and DMG-Mori highlight Advanced machining capabilities

 While a typical concentric toolpath looks much simpler at first glance, problems occur from the material wrap around or ‘digging in’ to each corner, causing it to overload and leading to reduced tool life or breakage.
 In reality the machine tool operator has to reduce the cycle feed rate to compensate, increasing the manufacturing time.
 As Waveform maintains a constant engagement the feed rate can remain at the optimal value throughout the cycle, this will improve the tool life and greatly reduce the risk of tool breakage.

-For pocket regions the tool will helical ramp to depth at the pocket centre, a continuous spiral will generate out until the edge of the pocket is reached, any remaining corners are then removed.
+For pocket regions the tool will helical ramp to depth at the pocket center, a continuous spiral will generate out until the edge of the pocket is reached, any remaining corners are then removed.

 To maintain the tool engagement and chip load the tool path is automatically adjusted by the software.
 When cutting into a concave area, tool engagement is increased.
 The cycle adjusts the step over between the passes to compensate and maintain the desired engagement.
 When cutting a convex area the opposite effect occurs.
 As the material falls away the tool path step over is increased to maintain the desired engagement.